twisted/twisted/docs/core/howto/tap.rst

-To create the python package from the directory the standard setup tools can be used:
+To create the Python package from the directory the standard setup tools can be used: